edwin19861218/OneClickDockerUpdater/README.md

         -p 9000:9000 \
    portainer/portainer:latest
 ```
 and pull the latest images.
+Also, make sure that you are not losing any data updating.

 Point the script to the directory of your docker files, and if you would like some of your containers to not be updated, add them to an ignore list (simple text file ending with `\n`)